-Every June BP publish their statistical review of world energy.
+Every summer BP publish their statistical review of world energy.

-One element of their comprehensive set of spreadsheets is a table of CO2 emissions by world countries since 1965.
-For the purposes of this post, the CO2 emissions data provided by BP here is assumed to be correct.
+One element of their comprehensive set of spreadsheets is a table of CO2 emissions country by country since 1965.
+For the purposes of this post, the CO2 emissions data provided by BP here is assumed to be valid.

-That data is here and aggregated into seven Nation groups according to nominal state of development and attitudes towards controlling CO2 emissions, as follows:
+The BP country by country data is aggregated here into seven Nation groups according to their nominal state of development and attitudes towards controlling CO2 emissions, as follows:

 - JP CIS CA AU